 Onlookers watched from Blacksod pier as LÉ Róisín passed the southern end of the Mullet Peninsula in the shadow of Achill Island before making its way to the open sea.

-Built in the Appledore Shipyards in the UK for the Irish Naval Service, LÉ Róisín has powerful search and navigation radar systems and the vessel is also armed with a variety of weapons, including two 20mm Rheinmetall Rh202 cannon for anti-aircraft defence.
+Constructed in the Appledore Shipyards in the UK for the Irish Naval Service, LÉ Róisín has powerful search and navigation radar systems and the vessel is also armed with a variety of weapons, including two 20mm Rheinmetall Rh202 cannon for anti-aircraft defence.

 The vessel is mainly involved in protecting Ireland’s off-shore fisheries and its other roles include sea patrol, surveillance, and smuggling prevention.